Rufus S. Bratton: Third Army

 Bratton remained with the Intelligence Division until assigned to George S. Patton's Third Army as Headquarters Commandant, a role he undertook all throughout the subsequent liberation of Europe.

+His actual role, however, was much larger.
+He functioned as Patton's conduit for Ultra intelligence, often briefing Patton privately in the evenings on what had been discovered that day.
+Patton tried several times to get Bratton promoted to brigadier general, but without success.
+Ongoing questions about Bratton's role at Pearl Harbor were thought by many to be the reason behind the denial.

 Fictional representation

 In the 1970 movie Tora!
 Tora!
 Tora! he was played by E.G. Marshall.
 The film shows him being summoned by Naval Intelligence Lieutenant Commander Alwin Kramer, (played by Wesley Addy).
 We see Bratton reading a Japanese transcription, nicknamed "Magic", as it comes out of the decryption machine, codenamed "Purple".
 Later on in the film, because of the incoming messages, Bratton becomes convinced that the Japanese are about to attack Pearl Harbor, though he is incorrect about exactly when the attack will occur – thinking it will come on the Sunday before December 7.
 The film shows Bratton and Kramer's futile efforts to alert higher-ups that an attack is imminent on the night of December 6 and the morning of the 7th.